EvertonTomalok/hexagonal-go-sample/README.md

 This repository contains an application that is able to parse a huge JSON file, parse this file node by node and upsert it in a Memory Database (a map was used here as the repository).

+# Architecture

+This application follows the Hexagonal Architecture to structure and organize the code efficiently:

+- Domain (Entities) – Defines the core business logic, remaining independent of frameworks, databases, or external APIs.

+- Application (Use Cases) – Orchestrates business logic, ensuring separation between application workflows and infrastructure/services.

+- Ports (Interfaces) – Serve as the entry and exit points to the core logic, using interfaces to abstract external dependencies.

+- Adapters (Implementations of Ports) – Bridge the domain with real-world assets by implementing the necessary interfaces.

+Additionally, the project includes instructions for the repository and service layers.

 # How to execute

 This project has a dockerfile containing a multi stage file that allows to run and test the project.